International Dark Sky Park

 The Headlands is located about two miles west of downtown Mackinaw City in northwest lower Michigan.

 From downtown Mackinaw City, head west on Central Avenue -- the main street through the downtown.
-Take it as far as it goes, to the T-intersection with Wilderness Park Drive.
-Turn left, or south, on Wilderness Park Drive.
+Take it as far as it goes, to the T-intersection at Headlands Road.
+Turn left, or south, on Headlands Road.
 The Headlands will be a short ways down (about two blocks) on your right.
-Look for the sign at the entrance and "open" flags.
+Look for the sign at the entrance.

-The physical address is 7725 E. Wilderness Park Dr., Mackinaw City, Michigan.
+The physical address is 15675 Headlands Road, Mackinaw City, Michigan.

 Parking and restroom facilities